brunoasm/varKoder/README.md

 ## Usage

 varKoder is run as a python script.
-For example, assuming that the script is in a folder named `varKoder`, you can the program help by using:
+For example, assuming that the script is in a folder named `varKoder`, you can get help by using:

 ```bash
 varKoder -h